 Now that we’ve piqued your interest in our fantastic city, it’s time to dive into commercial property investment.
-Regardless of whether this is your first purchase or tenth, investing in commercial properties for sale comes with a unique set of challenges.
-So, with that thought in mind, we’ve created a comprehensive guide listing the top 5 tips for beginners, as well as a due diligence checklist, along with a list of pitfalls to avoid during the process.
-Also, find out what benefits the new tax bill brought to the commercial real estate industry, particularly for Ohio investors; these benefits might motivate you to make that buy decision quicker than you thought!
+Whether this is your first purchase or tenth, investing in commercial properties for sale comes with unique challenges.
+So, with that thought in mind, we’ve created a comprehensive guide listing the top 5 tips for beginners, a due diligence checklist, and a list of pitfalls to avoid during the process.
+Also, find out what benefits the tax bill brings to the commercial real estate industry, particularly for Ohio investors; these benefits might motivate you to make that buy decision quicker than you thought!

-As with homes and vehicles, there are pros and cons to buying commercial real estate.
-For a business owner or investor looking for a long-term property, buying tends to be the best choice; however, it does come with its own set of risks.
-Naturally, as the owner, you are not only responsible for repairs and maintenance, but also the health and safety of the occupants.
-Additionally, purchasing commercial property for sale may include significant upfront costs to bring the building up to code, adhere to environmental regulations, or secure a loan or line of credit.
+As with homes and vehicles, there are pros and cons to buy commercial real estate.
+Columbus, Ohio is a fine place to start or move your business, as you’ll read below.
+But there are nuances specific to buying commercial property.
+Buying tends to be the best choice for a business owner or investor looking for a long-term commercial property, such as a commercial building for sale; however, it comes with its risks.
+Naturally, as the owner, you are responsible for repairs and maintenance, as well as the health and safety of the occupants.
+Additionally, when you buy commercial property for sale in Ohio, significant upfront costs may be included to bring the building up to code, adhere to environmental regulations, or secure a loan or line of credit.

 Nonetheless, there is a significant upside to ownership.
-Your property is an incredible asset with potential for increased equity and appreciation.
-In Columbus, many commercial real estate owners are excited when asking the question, “What’s my commercial property worth?”
+Your commercial property is an incredible asset with increased equity and appreciation potential.
+Many owners of commercial real estate in Columbus, Ohio are excited when they ask, “What’s my commercial property worth?”

 If you are entering the world of CRE investment and purchasing commercial property for sale in Columbus, Ohio for the first time, remember three letters: ROI.
-Having free reign over a property to call your own can be exciting; however, ownership can quickly lose its allure with real estate sinking in value.
+ROI, or Return On Investment, is one of the most critical aspects of buying a commercial investment property.
+Having free reign over a property to call your own can be exciting; however, ownership can quickly lose its allure with sinking commercial real estate value.
 If “Less than what I paid.” was your answer to, “What’s my commercial property worth?” then you probably need to rethink your strategy.

-With the Small Business & Entrepreneurship Council naming Ohio as one of the top 10 most entrepreneur-friendly states, Columbus is a great place to invest.
-That said, avoid the “doomsday” scenario and consider the following five tips before you invest in Columbus real estate.
+With the Small Business & Entrepreneurship Council naming Ohio one of the top 10 most entrepreneur-friendly states, Columbus is a great place to invest.
+After performing a commercial property search, ensure you understand the fundamentals of commercial property investing.
+Avoid the “doomsday” scenario and consider five tips before investing in Columbus commercial real estate:

-Tip #1: Ensure the area suits your needs.
+Tip #1: Ensure the area surrounding the commercial space for sale suits your needs.